-This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$450,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2014, Series C (the "Bonds").
+This Official Statement (including the cover page and Appendices A through C attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$350,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2014, Series E (Green Bonds) (the "Bonds" or "Green Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues."
+However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Commonwealth Information Statement (described below) under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues."

-The Bonds are being issued to finance certain authorized capital projects of the Commonwealth and to pay certain commercial paper notes of the Commonwealth issued on June 30, 2014.
-See "THE BONDS - Application of Proceeds of the Bonds."
+The Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
+See "THE BONDS - Application of Proceeds."